majgis/npm-bundle/README.md

 5. --verbose option for help with debugging

 ## Changelog

+* v3.0.0
+    * The contents is no longer output, use `tar -tvf something.tgz` instead

 * v2.0.4
     * .npmbundle folder is no longer included in the output file